effektif/admin-docs/docs/optional.rst

 Validating a configuration
 ``````````````````````````

-Before a synchronisation can be started, the configuration has to be validated.
+Before synchronisation can start, the configuration must be validated.
-The validation checks the following parameters:
+Validation includes the following checks.

 * Signavio Workflow can connect to the Active Directory.
 * The configured groups are proper Active Directory groups.